 It is important you are in charge of your own healing process and your future.
 A. Roy Bowden

 Roy is one of two Australasian representatives on the Board of the World Congress

 for Psychotherapy.
 See the link to the World Council in the left hand column of this web page.
 Roy's keynote paper at a regional WCP Congress in

-Canada in 2003 titled "Choosing to Cross by Sea" has been an encouragement to health professionals working cross culturally and can be downloaded by clicking
+Canada in 2003 titled "Choosing to Cross by Sea" has been an encouragement to health professionals working cross culturally and can be sent to you via e mail.

 WORLD CONGRESS EVENT, SYDNEY 2011

 The World Congress for Psychotherapy was held in Sydney, Australia in August 2011.
 The Congress was jointly hosted by the New Zealand and Australian Associations of Psychotherapy.
 The Congress theme, 'World Dreaming' reflected an interest in the way traditional therapeutic approaches can meet with cultures in the South Pacific.
-The next conference is in Durban in 2014.
+The next conference is in Paris in 2017.

 "A PSYCHOTHERAPIST SINGS IN AOTEAROA": A BOOK FOR HEALTH RELATED PROFESSIONALS, COUNSELLORS, THERAPISTS AND TRAINERS